YvesZHI/linux-maintenance/languages/c++/type_deduction.md

 ```

 ### auto ###
-`auto` type deduction is almost the same as template type deduction as below.<br>
+`auto` type deduction is almost the same as template type deduction as below.
+Meaning that `auto` will drops all cv-qualifiers, but `auto &` maintains them.
 ```
 template<typename T>
 void f(T param);